shtukaresearch/livepeer-data-geography/model.md

   2	data is being stored by someone
-  3	data is being stored and made available to the community 4	data is being published in a form accessible to a non-programmer user 5	data is being published accessibly and organised in a manner tailored to known use cases 6	data is published, organised, and discoverable through a designated portal
+  3	data is being stored and made available to the community 4	data is being published in a form accessible to a non-programmer user 5	data is published, organised, and discoverable through a designated portal
   ```

-  A rating of 6 does not mean that no improvements are possible or needed.
-For example, if we take the explorer as our designated portal, then in principle
+If we take the official Explorer as our designated portal, then by definition all data presented there has an availability score of 5.
+This does not imply that no improvements to presentation of such data are possible or desirable.